-act like dressing the massing of buildings in single-family ivity that has the potential to deteriorate the nature homes that are out-of-scale with the surroundinult of the provisions in question. al terrain.
-Ul timately, the prop osal would pre vent large box- Mit igation: No ne. d.
-Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-Q 4 Re sponse: or vie e Ordinance is expected to reduce the potential for nighttime views in the Hillside Areas.
-As discus ws of scenic vistas or resources would be mitigater icies and plans.
+like ivity that has the potential to deteriorate the natural homes that are out-of-scale with the surroundinual of the provisions in question. al terrain.
+Ul Mit igation: No ne. d.
+Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? . • ✓ Re sponse: or vie e Ordinance is expected to reduce the potential for nighttime views in the Hillside Areas.
+As discuss ws of scenic vistas or resources would be mitigated icies and plans.
 No impact would occur. sed under Se ections I.a and b (above), impac ts to nighttime Mit igation: No ne.
 II.
 AGRICULTURAL RESOURCES.
 In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
 Would the project: a.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? ~
+Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- V agricultural use?